-Since the development of the course is somewhat organic, a work in progress, it's possible from time to time that you may be asked to view a lecture or video.
-Again, you can find required or recommended links on eLearn as well.

 Note also that this schedule is subject to change.
-All the same, no major changes will be required apart from significant advance warning or a very good reason.
+Since the development of the course is considered an organic work in progress, it's possible from time to time that you may be asked to view additional lectures, podcasts, or perhaps read an additional article or two.
+All the same, no major changes will be required apart from a reasonable advanced warning, or in light of necessary adjustments due to unforeseen circumstances.